pwinckles/card-game-rules/traditional/tarot/FrenchTarot.md

 Players must follow suit if able and must trump otherwise.
 If they are unable to do either, then they may play anything.
 When playing a suit card, there is no requirement to head the trick.
 However, whenever a trump is played it must be higher than the highest trump currently in play if possible.
 Otherwise, standard trick-taking rules apply.

-Remember that the Fool is played as the Excuse.
+The Fool is played as the Excuse.

 If the Pagat is played to the final trick, bonus points are awarded to the team that captures it.